joshhornby/joshhornby.github.io/_drafts/2025-06-02-composable-first-reusable-forever.md

 think about composability to think about reusability

 ---
+Thesis: Reusability isn’t something you build directly; it’s the dividend you collect when you deliberately optimise your systems — code, teams, and process — for composability.

 Open with the paradox – many teams chase “reusable code” yet end up with rigid frameworks; argue that genuine reusability is an emergent property that springs from designing for composability first.